 My dear friend Pilar shares with us her experience and understanding of the “floor bed”.
-It seem to be such a controversial idea, yet when we think of it; isn’t the crib used more to comfort parents then for the freedom of visual exploration and the freedom of movement the floor bed offers the child?
+It seems to be such a controversial idea, yet when we think of it; isn’t the crib used more to comfort parents than for the freedom of visual exploration and the freedom of movement the floor bed offers the child?
 Read on and let me know your thoughts.

 My friends Andrew and Claudia are expecting their first baby.
 During a recent visit to their house, they asked me (based on my experiences with my son) what items I thought were essential for a baby and what things they should avoid buying.